Rocky Marciano: Championship fights

-Marciano, 29, faced the World Heavyweight Champion, 38-year-old Jersey Joe Walcott, in Philadelphia on September 23, 1952.
+Marciano, 29, faced the World Heavyweight Champion, Jersey Joe Walcott, in Philadelphia on September 23, 1952.
 Walcott dropped Marciano in the first round and steadily built a points lead.
 In the 13th, Walcott used his trademark feint to set up his right hand, but Marciano's "Suzie Q" landed first, a powerful right hook causing Walcott to slump to his knees with his arm draped over the ropes.
 He lay motionless long after he had been counted out and Marciano became the new World Heavyweight Champion.
 At the time of the stoppage, Walcott was leading on all scorecards, 8–4, 7–5, and 7–4.

-His first defense came a year later – a rematch against Walcott, 39, who this time was knocked out in the first round.
+His first defense came the following year in May – a rematch against Walcott, now 39, who this time was knocked out in the first round.

-Next, it was Roland La Starza's turn to challenge Marciano.
-After building a small lead on the judges' scorecards all the way through the middle rounds, Marciano won the rematch by a technical knockout in the 11th round.Then came two consecutive bouts against former World Heavyweight Champion and light heavyweight legend Ezzard Charles, 33, who became the only man to ever last 15 rounds against Marciano.
+His next defense was held five months later, in what would be a rematch with his old rival, Roland La Starza.
+After La Starza built a small lead on the judges' scorecards all the way through the middle rounds, Marciano eventually gained the upper hand and won the fight by a technical knockout in the 11th round.Marciano then fought two consecutive bouts against former world Heavyweight Champion and light heavyweight legend Ezzard Charles, who became the only man to ever last a full 15 rounds against Marciano.
 Marciano won the first fight, held at Yankee Stadium on June 17, 1954, on points.
 Referee Ruby Goldstein scored the bout 8–5–2 in rounds for the champion.
 Judge Artie Aidala scored it 9–5–1 for Marciano while judge Harold Barnes had it 8–6–1.
-Marciano won the return fight by an eighth-round knockout.
-Then, Marciano met British and European Champion Don Cockell.
-Marciano knocked him out in the ninth round.
+Marciano gave Charles a rematch, and the much anticipated fight was held four months later at the same venue.
+Marciano controlled most of the action during the fight, but was cut badly on the nose at the end of the sixth round.
+Unable to get the bleeding to stop, and fearing a possible stoppage by the fight doctor, Marciano went in for the finish, and soon succeeded, knocking Charles out in the eighth round.

+Marciano's next title defense came on May 16, 1955, against the British heavyweight Champion Don Cockell, held at Kezar Stadium in San Francisco.
+Marciano controlled most of the fight, and Cockell was knocked down several times before the fight was stopped in the ninth round.

-Marciano's last title bout was against 38-year-old Archie Moore, on September 21, 1955.
+Marciano's final title defense was against the number one contender and light-heavyweight champion, Archie Moore, on September 21, 1955.
 The bout was originally scheduled for September 20, but because of hurricane warnings, it had to be delayed a day.
-Marciano was knocked down for a four-count in the second round, but recovered and retained his title with a knockout in round nine.
+Marciano was knocked down for a four-count in the second round, but quickly recovered and retained his title with a knockout in round nine.

-Marciano announced his retirement on April 27, 1956, aged 32.
-He finished his career at 49–0.
+Marciano announced his retirement on April 27, 1956, at he age of 32.
+He finished his career an undefeated champion, with a final record of 49–0, 43 of them ending in knockouts.